davy/voice/README.md

     Voice.say('hello world', :random => true)
     Voice.say('hello world', :random => true, :novelty => 'include')
     Voice.say('hello world', :random => true, :novelty => 'only')

+== OTHER OPERATING SYSTEMS

+This hasn't been tested at all on Windows or other Linux distros, where it is expected to not be functional.
+The hope is that it gracefully errors, if not please let me know.